 My husband and I are able to enjoy a little more time alone.
 With both kids working, going to school, and in relationships, we have more blocks of time to be together.
 That has been fun!
 Because I have known and observed women who are enjoying their adult children, it has helped me to see this, not as a season of loss, but as a new exciting season – a season to enjoy my kids in a new way!
 I am looking for ways to do that.

 Now that I am no longer responsible for their education, I feel a freedom to focus on being just mom and friend.
 I am enjoying that role!

 They do still need me, but in a different way.
 They still need me to be there for stability, to make our house a home for them (and their friends!), to come to for guidance, acceptance, and encouragement!

 They have taken the next step closer to independence.
 It can be a scary time of being unsure of themselves.
 I am their support system and their cheerleader.
 I am here to tell them it’s going to be okay and to remind them that God has a plan for their lives.

-I have more time to build into the lives of others.
+More time to build into the lives of others

-My circle of influence has broadened!
-I have even started a new job that allows me to be involved in the lives of people in a new way.
+My circle of influence has broadened.
+I have even written my first book!
+I am active in some fun ministry opportunities that allow me to be involved in the lives of people in a new way.
 It is not something I could have done while homeschooling.

 Yes!
 There is life after homeschooling!
 Let me encourage you to look ahead for a moment and think about what you want that time to look like.
 You can begin that transition now, even if you still have several years left!